zk-bankai/soulforge/applications/better_craigslist.md

   - Hash the email content
   - Port some of the existing circuits written in Circom to Plonky3
   - Use plonky3's recursive proof to chain proofs of several emails
-  - Chain the proofs to generate a final proof and verifier
+  - Chain the proofs to generate a final proof and verify

-- Privacy-preserving reputation systems based on email interactions using Plonky3's lookup arguments
-  - Gather interaction data (data in email interactions such as the number of emails sent/received, response times, content length, etc.).
-  - Remove PII from the interaction data
-  - Combine various interaction metrics into a single score
-  - Implement a circuit that aggregates the interaction data into a numerical score that reflects the user's reputation
-  - Create a lookup table of reputation scores and levels
-  - Implement a circuit to generate a proof of the user claimed score and the reputation score

 - Develop a hybrid Plonky3-Circom system for optimized performance in zkEmail verifications